sam-randall/samrandall.github.io/README.md

 ### ML / Software Integration

+I can custom-build iOS applications with complex hardware and sensor requirements.

-I can train ML models and embed them on edge applications or in the cloud to serve them.
-My specialty is in iOS but I'm excited about other opportunities.
+I can train ML models and embed them on edge applications (e.g iOS)

 Work Example: See the iPad App I built for Athena Security in action.

 Use this
-<a href="https://www.youtube.com/watch?v=r2YbpxIprDI" target="_blank"> Youtube link</a>.
+<a href="https://www.youtube.com/watch?v=r2YbpxIprDI" target="_blank"> Youtube link</a> to see a functional demo of the iPad app.

-### System Design and Implementation
-Design and collaborate on full-stack software solutions to meet business opportunities.

 ### System Modeling
 At PHICOR, I worked on a team to model how epidemics (Zika, Chagas) impact a population.
 We used differential equation (SIR) models.

 In college, I modeled out the dynamics of leukemia cells and healthy cells with a 1D vein using partial differential equations.

 ## Interests